gysmo38/mitsubishi2MQTT/bin release/how_to_flash.md

 7. Flash the firmware and wait for the process to be completed.
 8. Change the position of the switch to **normal mode**
 9. Unplug from the computer and re-connect to A/C.

-*OTA Update is not possible
+*OTA Update is only possible for CN105Kit V2.1 Hardware (using ESP-12E Chip)